 The Nvidia Quadro RTX 3000 with Max-Q Design is a professional high-end graphics card for powerful laptops and mobile workstations.
-It is based on the same TU106 chip as the consumer GeForce RTX 2070 (mobile) but with reduced clock speeds and memory bandwidth.
+It is based on the same TU106 chip as the consumer GeForce RTX 2070 (mobile) but with reduced clock speeds, shader count and memory bandwidth.
 Compared to the normal mobile RTX3000, the Max-Q variants are clocked lower and work in a more efficient state.
 Currently, we know of three variants with different clock speeds and power consumptions (60, 65 and 70 W).

 |Model||Shader||TGP (W)||Base (MHz)||Boost (MHz)|

 |Quadro RTX 3000 Max-Q||1920||70||870||1380|

 |GeForce RTX 2070 Mobile||2304||80||885||1185|

 |GeForce RTX 2070 Mobile||2304||90||1080||1305|